 - E-mail is our primary means of communication.
 Please make sure the office has your current e-mail information.
-Regular mail is used for clients who do not have access to e-mail. - Bulletin boards by the arena list notices and information about upcoming events. - A calendar by the arena is available for riders to list upcoming absences. - Main Stay has a Facebook page that is frequently updated and a website with information about the program, a current-year program calendar and forms required to participate in the program. - For cancellations, please call or text the rider cell phone at: 815-355-8920
+Regular mail is used for clients who do not have access to e-mail. - A calendar by the arena is available for riders to list upcoming absences. - Main Stay has a Facebook page that is frequently updated and a website with information about the program, a current-year program calendar and forms required to participate in the program. - For cancellations, please call or text the rider cell phone at: 815-355-8920